About Us

 Machu Picchu Mountain

-Machu Picchu Mountain is located at an altitude of 3,082 meters, to the south of the Machu Picchu citadel.
-As it is higher than Huayna Picchu Mountain, it offers easier and less demanding trails.
-The ascent is not as steep, with wider paths and several resting points along the way.
+Machu Picchu Mountain is located at 3,082 meters above sea level, south of the Machu Picchu citadel.
+Although it is higher than Huayna Picchu, its trail is more visitor-friendly, with gentler slopes, wider paths, and rest points along the way.

 • Location: South of the Machu Picchu citadel

-• Hiking time: Approx. 4 hours (round trip)
+• Hiking time: 4 hours (ascent and descent)

 • Difficulty: Medium